-Details of the Group's assets pledged for the Group's bank loans, and for a bank loan granted to joint ventures are included in notes 22, 24 and 28, respectively, to the financial statements.
+Details of the Group's assets pledged for the Group's bank loans and other borrowings, property reservation and for a bank loan granted to joint ventures are included in notes 18, 22, 24 and 28, respectively, to the financial statements.

-36. Commitments
+36. COMMITMENTS

-The Group had the following capital commitments at the end of the Reporting Period:
+The Group had the following capital commitments at the end of the reporting period:

-2020 RMB'000 2019 RMB'000

-Capital injection into joint ventures (i) 255,452 243,000
+2021 RMB'000 2020 RMB'000 Capital injection into joint ventures (i) 228,256 255,452 and the second s

-255,452 243,000

-(i) In 2020, the Group committed to invest in material joint ventures, including Gushi Nanhu, Mianzhu Greenstate Culture Tourism Development Company Limited ("Mianzhu Greenstate"), Zhenping Xian Broad Greenstate Ecological Development Limited ("Zhenping Greenstate") and Guiding Yangbaoshan Cultural Company Limited ("Guiding Yangbaoshan"), in an amount of RMB255,452,000 in the next several years.
+(i) In 2021, the Group committed to invest in material joint ventures, including Gushi Nanhu, Mianzhu Greenstate, Zhenping Greenstate and Guiding Yangbaoshan Cultural Company Limited ("Guiding Yangbaoshan"), in an amount of RMB228,256,000 in the next several years.